feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 Like any other thing in the word, it takes practice - and practice takes time.

 So, don't be too hasty.
-Practice every day, read other people's code, maybe join some OpenSource project… eventually, you will get there.
+Practice every day, read other people's code, maybe join some OpenSource project... eventually, you will get there.

 ---